 This dessert is fruit-sweet from the cherries, so it won’t knock you over with a sugar hangover because there’s no added sugar!
 It’s also dairy free because I used coconut milk instead of heavy cream or whole milk.
 If you’re not a fan of coconut milk, you can sub it out for the old fashioned stuff, either way, you’ll just love it.

 1 can organic light coconut milk, chilled

-4. Puree the entire mixture for 3-5 minutes or until mostly smooth.
+2. Drizzle agave nectar over cherry mixture.
+Puree mixture for 3-4 minutes, or until almost smooth.
 You will see a few tiny cherry and coconut milk pieces, but it gives the ice cream great texture.

-6. Scoop out the ice cream into bowls or cones and I love to dollop a few of those bourbon pomegranate cherries on top for added decadence….maybe not for the little ones!
+4. Scoop out ice cream into bowls, or cones and perhaps a few bourbon pomegranate cherries on top for added decadence….maybe not for the little ones!
 Enjoy!